At the direction of the Board, under the guidance of its Executive Committee, the Stop TB Partnership released the following statement:

 The Stop TB Partnership is a leader in addressing stigma, discrimination, and gender issues through its TB programming in high-burden TB countries around the world.
 The Board will steer the strategic vision of the Partnership to expand, monitor, and prioritize funding for this work and to include an emphasis on social justice to promote equity and equality, as appropriate to each country's context.
 Grassroots input will be critical to inform and guide this work.

-- Stop TB supporting 27 countries to focus the TB response on communities, human rights and gender
+- Stop TB provision of technical support to 20+ countries to focus the TB response on communities, human rights and gender in their national strategic plans and funding requests.

 As a partnership of more than 1,500 organizations representing almost every country in the world, the Board will actively seek to promote affected communities and civil society organizations in leadership positions and decisions.
 The Partnership will develop a policy that directs its financial and technical resources toward local organizations first and foremost1.
 Only in cases in which there is insufficient capacity, sole source capability, or poor risk assessment/strong evidence of potential risk, will the Partnership’s support organizations that are not registered in a high burden TB country.

-- 60 grants since last Board to do work in high TB Burden countries with 20% of proposal review committee TB survivors, 85% from high TB burden countries
+- 26 TBR grants since last Board to do work in high TB Burden countries with 20% of proposal review committee TB survivors, 80% from high TB burden countries.

 3. Continuing to Listen